 Looking to add a connected dashboard camera to your car?
 What if that device could also provide a glimpse inside your car on demand from your smartphone?
 And if that’s not enough, how about the addition of vehicle security, GPS and dashboard telemetry?
 If the answer to all of these questions is yes, Raven might be right up your alley.
+If you still want to shop around and compare some different options after reading this post, then you might want to check out BlackBoxMyCar.com who have up to date reviews of the different dash cam options currently on the market.

 Raven combines a security camera with an diagnostics and vehicle information in a single device the size of an Xbox Kinect.
 I’ve been using one with beta software in my 2017 Chevrolet Volt for testing.
 The cost is $299, although you can save $30 if you pre-order before shipments begin in May.
 There are also three levels of required service plans to cover the integrated LTE service, ranging from $8 to $32 a month.